 Remove Valuables And Clues

-When the worker arrives, BE CONFIDENT when greeting at the door.
+When the worker/stranger arrives, Be confident when greeting at the door.
 Be in charge.
 This attitude will deter many of those with ulterior motives.

 Avoid Vulnerable Positions